ajayeeralla/Compiler/README.md

-# To design a Pascal-like compiler
+#  A Pascal-like compiler written in C using lex and yacc